gogocat/dataBind/README.md

         }
     };
 ```
 The attribute `data-jq-attr` is refernce to the viewModel's property '**getImgAttr**'.
-This property can be a object or a function that returns object with key:value.
+This property can be a object or a function that returns object with `key:value`.
 The key is the attribute name and value is the value of that attribute.

-attribute binding is useful for more complex usage together with for-of binding.
+attribute binding is useful for more complex usage together with `data-jq-for` binding.
 Please see the `<select>` elements in this [example](https://gogocat.github.io/dataBind/examples/forOfBindingComplex.html)

 ### forOf binding